-Todd Anten’s practice focuses on high-stakes complex commercial litigation and intellectual property disputes, including copyright infringement, trademark infringement, trade secret misappropriation, false advertising, cybersquatting, “hot news” misappropriation, defamation, and rights of publicity, as well as general contract, antitrust, and Alien Tort Statute disputes.
+Todd Anten is Co-Chair of the firm’s Trademark, Copyright, and Trade Secret practices.
+His practice focuses on high-stakes complex commercial litigation and intellectual property disputes, including copyright infringement, trademark infringement, trade secret misappropriation, false advertising, cybersquatting, “hot news” misappropriation, defamation, and rights of publicity, as well as general contract, antitrust, and Alien Tort Statute disputes.

 Todd has tried and argued cases in state and federal courts, as well as before the Trademark Trial and Appeal Board.
 He recently secured a complete victory for Vimeo in actions brought by music labels—which asserted hundreds of claims of copyright infringement based on the presence of music in user-generated videos—on safe-harbor grounds under the Digital Millennium Copyright Act.
-He has represented major brands in connection with copyright and trademark litigation across the country, including Gucci, Stolichnaya, the U.S. Soccer Foundation, TVEyes, Legal & General, and Cisco Systems.
-Has also represented the NFL and its member clubs in trademark and copyright disputes over team names and logos.
-He also recently represented Bell + Howell in a class action fraud case, IBM in connection with a contract dispute, and Cisco Systems in multiple Alien Tort Statute actions.
+He has represented major brands in connection with copyright and trademark litigation across the country, including Gucci, the U.S. Soccer Foundation and the Andy Warhol Foundation.
+He also represented the NFL and its member clubs in trademark and copyright disputes over team names and logos, Bell + Howell in a class action fraud case, IBM in connection with a contract dispute, and Cisco Systems in multiple Alien Tort Statute actions.

-As a member of the firm’s Appellate Group, Todd is currently representing Frederick Allen and Nautilus Productions in the U.S. Supreme Court in Allen v.
-Cooper, No. 18-877, arguing that Congress’s passage of an act allowing copyright holders to sue States for infringement does not violate the Eleventh Amendment.
+As a member of the firm’s Appellate Group, Todd represented Frederick Allen and Nautilus Productions in the U.S. Supreme Court in Allen v.
+Cooper, arguing that Congress’s passage of an act allowing copyright holders to sue States for infringement does not violate the Eleventh Amendment.
 Todd helped achieve a 9-0 victory before the U.S. Supreme Court in Kiobel v.
 Royal Dutch Petroleum Co., 569 U.S. 108 (2013), which restricted the extraterritorial scope of the Alien Tort Statute.
-He has also represented multiple clients before the Supreme Court and Courts of Appeals on a wide variety of other matters, such as the First Amendment, copyright fair use, and works made for hire.
+He has also represented multiple clients before the Supreme Court and Courts of Appeals on a variety of other matters, including the First Amendment, copyright and trademark issues.

 Todd has provided testimony before the U.S. Copyright Office, and is a frequent public speaker on copyright, trademark, and Title VII matters.
-Todd has been named “Next Generation” Lawyer by Legal 500 in the practice area Intellectual Property: Copyright in 2018-2019, a recommended lawyer by Legal 500 in the fields of copyright and trademark litigation in 2015-2018, and a New York Metro “Rising Star” by Super Lawyers in 2014-2017.
+Todd has been named a recommended lawyer by Legal 500 in the fields of copyright and trademark litigation in 2015-2019; a “Next Generation” Lawyer by Legal 500 in the practice area Intellectual Property: Copyright in 2018-2019, and a New York Metro “Rising Star” by Super Lawyers in 2014-2017.

 - National Football League and its member clubs